py4j/py4j/py4j-web/index.rst

 News
 ====

+* **July 25th 2015** - Py4J 0.9 has been released.
+See the :doc:`changelog` for
+  more details about the bug fixes.
+Py4j has moved away from sourcefoge and is now hosted on `py4j.org <https://www.py4j.org/>`_ and it has a new mailing list.

 * **July 27th 2014** - Py4J 0.8.2 has been released.
 See the :doc:`changelog`
   for more details about the bug fixes.